Adolis García Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

+- The Dodgers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Dodgers have a 4.42 team ERA that ranks 20th among all MLB pitching staffs.
+- The Dodgers' 4.43 team ERA ranks 20th across all MLB pitching staffs.

+- Miller (5-1) gets the starting nod for the Dodgers in his 10th start of the season.
+He has a 4.25 ERA in 48 2/3 innings pitched, with 47 strikeouts.

-- The righty last appeared on Saturday against the New York Mets, when he tossed five innings, allowing one earned run while giving up two hits.
+- The right-hander's most recent appearance came on Sunday against the New York Mets, when he threw 4 2/3 innings, surrendering one earned run while allowing three hits.

-- The 29-year-old has a 3.72 ERA and 7.1 strikeouts per nine innings in 14 games this season, while allowing a batting average of .196 to his opponents.
+- In nine games this season, the 24-year-old has a 4.25 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.